United States Senate Committee on Finance: History

 Around that same time the committee lost jurisdiction over banking and currency issues to the newly created Committee on Banking and Currency.
 The committee did gain jurisdiction over veterans’ benefits when it successfully passed the War Risk Insurance Act of 1917.
-The act shifted pensions from gratuities to benefits and which served as one of the first life insurance programs created under the federal government.
+The act shifted pensions from gratuities to benefits and served as one of the first life insurance programs created under the federal government.

 The Finance Committee continued to play an increasingly important role in the lives of the nation's veterans.
-The committee helped to consolidate the veteran bureaucracy by streamlining the various responsibilities into a Veterans' Bureau, which ultimately would become the Veterans' Administration.
-In 1924 the committee passed a "Bonus Bill" that compensated World War I veterans for their service.
+The committee helped consolidate the veteran bureaucracy by streamlining the various responsibilities into a Veterans' Bureau, which would ultimately become the Veterans' Administration.
+In 1924, the committee passed a "Bonus Bill" that compensated World War I veterans for their service.
 This series of improved veteran benefits reached a crescendo in 1944 with the passage of the Servicemen's Readjustment Act.
-Senator Bennett "Champ" Clark, who served as the Chairman of the Subcommittee on Veterans, assured smooth sailing of the bill through the Senate.
+Senator Bennett "Champ" Clark, who served as the chair of the Subcommittee on Veterans, assured smooth sailing of the bill through the Senate.
 The bill not only ended the usual demands from returning veterans that had been seen in nearly every war the US had participated in, but also provided more generous benefits than veterans had previously received, including funds for continuing education, loans and unemployment insurance.